serverizzo/searchEnginePhase2/Readme.txt

     to start the application

 Note: Application is terminal based.
-Type help for options.
+Type help for options when prompted.